Best practices governing meetings of the Douzaine of St Peter Port

 Rules of debate

 The Chairman of any meeting will ensure that matters are debated fairly, that contributions are respectful and relevant, all viewpoints are heard, and that conduct is orderly.
 Normally the Chair will seek comments or address members in order around the table.
 Those wishing to speak out of turn should catch the Chairman’s eye.
 The Chairman will acknowledge and ask for the individual’s comments at the appropriate time.
-The Chairman may also seek the views of the parish secretary on any matter under discussion.

 If the Chairman of any meeting anticipates or witnesses any inappropriate behaviour, he/she may propose temporary measures to the meeting before or as the matter is addressed/discussed Such temporary procedures must be subject to a vote of the Douzaine on whether they may be applied.
 They may include warnings or temporary disbarring of disruptive speakers.
 In extremis, the Chairman has the right to adjourn the meeting.